Skip to content

 PUT /organizations/{org_id}/guests/{guest_email}

-This endpoint updates the details for an existing guest user in your Tallyfy organization, identified by their email address.
+Updates the associated_members for an existing guest in your organization, identified by their email address.

 Request

-Replace {org_id} with your Organization ID and {guest_email} with the URL-encoded email address of the guest to update.
+Replace {org_id} with your Organization ID and {guest_email} with the URL-encoded email address of the guest.

 Headers